Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 In the first page's header, you can place some information about the organization, for example, the name and address.
 All these fields you can select from Template Builder.

-All the fields we've put using {!QueryName.FieldName} notation will be dynamic, meaning they will depend on the results that our queries returned.
+All the fields we've put using the "{!QueryName.FieldName}" notation are dynamic.
+It means they depend on the results that our queries returned.

-Now you need to replace DateTime in the expression with the current date, which will also be a function.
-From Select function menu, choose Date function type and now() function
+Now you need to replace DateTime in the expression with the current date.
+From the Select function menu, choose the "Date" function type and the "now()" function.
+This function reflects the current date and time.

 Highlight DateTime in the text field below and click Insert.
-This action will replace DateTime with now() function
+This action will replace DateTime with the "now()" function.

-The last thing to do is to change Format to a short
+The last thing to do is to change Format to short.

 The result should look something like this.